triple-j/triple-j.github.io/_drafts/copy-linux-system.md

 - how_to
 ---

+_**Note:** This article assumes your new harddrive is mounted to `/media/temp/` and that it is attached to `/dev/sda`.
+Make sure you change the commands below to reflect your system before running them._

 First mount your new drive.
 Mount partitions as they will be on your finished system.

 Use [rsync][1] to copy the file to your new harddrive